MikroElektronika/mikrosdk_click_v2/clicks/adc10/details.md

 ## Examples Description

-> This is an example that demonstrates the use of the ADC 10 click board.
+> This is an example that demonstrates the use of the ADC 10 Click board.

 **The demo application is composed of two sections :**